 An Unorthodox Alternative to Cowboy Coffee

 For some, their morning coffee is their breakfast, and without it, they may feel hungry and off.
-Cowboy Coffee Chew is actually hunger suppressing, and at the same time, it's nicotine-free!
+Cowboy Coffee Chew is actually hunger-suppressing and nicotine-free!

 Because it’s nicotine-free, this tobacco alternative truly helps to curb those cravings.
 By being able to continue the act of dipping, your habits don’t change all that much while your body adjusts to the decline in nicotine, making quitting easier.